 The Summit took the form of a 2-day virtual conference, followed one week later by an invitation-only Policy Roundtable which invited 30 participants to discuss whether the existing Australian Position Statement on the Risks and Benefits of Sun Exposure was still fit for purpose.

 The Sun Exposure Summit attracted 270 registrations for the event.
 There was international interest via the WHO UV INTERSUN Programme, many of whom registered so that they could watch the recordings later online at a more convenient time.
 There were 140 participants who attended the webinar live.

 The Policy Roundtable event had CEO/senior executive representation from almost all relevant stakeholder groups in the country, including the Cancer Council Australia, Australian and New Zealand Bone and Mineral Society, the Australasian College of Dermatologists, Endocrine Society of Australia and Health Bones Australia (formerly Osteoporosis Australia), RACGP, Multiple Sclerosis Research Australia, Public Health Association Australia, a member of the Federation of Ethnic Communities’ Councils of Australia (FECCA) , the Skin Cancer College of Australasia, and leading scientists and clinicians in the field.

-The ASSC is extremely proud that we have now run three highly successful Summits, the most recent with the support of the Queensland Government.
-This sponsorship was essential in allowing us to host an extremely polished conference on a virtual platform, something we have not done previously.
-Despite our trepidation, and some high-wire juggling, it proceeded extremely well, complete with several international speakers presenting live from the UK, Switzerland and New Zealand.
+There have now been three highly successful Summits, the most recent with the support of the Queensland Government.
+This sponsorship was essential in allowing the ASSC to host an extremely polished conference on a virtual platform.
+The Summit was able to proceed, complete with several international speakers presenting live from the UK, Switzerland and New Zealand.

 The ASSC wished to formal thank the Sun Exposure Summit Organising Committee: